 Whether you plan to buy something prefabricated, do it yourself, or hire someone else, keep in mind all of the different materials that go into building cabinetry and make sure they can handle the job.

 You’ll be surprised at how much extra space cabinets provide; they turn empty areas into valuable storage.
 Some vans only have cabinets in their galley, while other vans have a long row of cabinets.
 You won’t want to store anything too large or heavy in cabinets high off the floor, so keep this in mind as you think about how much cabinet space you need vs other storage compartments and areas on the van.
 Remember that not every inch of your van needs to be covered with cabinets.
-We’ll cover some additional storage options in a moment.
+We’ll cover some additional storage options later in this post.

 Plywood Cabinet Options

 There are various types of plywood suitable for cabinetry made from pine, fir, and birch.
-But remember your weight and balance limits.
+But remember your weight and payload limits.
 It’s ideal to install something lightweight and strong; a lot of materials are beautiful to look at but might weigh down the van.

 It’s also a good idea to build your cabinets with a material that is moisture-resistant to prevent deterioration and mold growth.
 Using some sort of sealant helps prevent this issue, and a lot of materials are sold pre-sealed.
 This is also important for the large temperature swings you might experience in your van.
 You don’t want your cabinets to swell or shrink with changes in temperature, which can happen with wood that isn’t sealed.
 This is an important consideration that will improve the longevity of your cabinetry.